 Acoustic Monitoring of Highly Migratory Fish Species in RI/MA Wind Energy Areas

 The New England Aquarium and INSPIRE Environmental are conducting research on the movements of highly migratory fish species (sharks, tunas, and marlins) in the southern New England wind energy area.
 Part of this research requires acoustic receivers to be placed on the seafloor in the locations shown as colored circles in the chart below.
 Receivers have no surface buoys and are connected to a mooring system weighing approximately 75 pounds that extends 2 to 3 meters (6 to 9 feet) off the seafloor, as shown in the below photo.
-Receivers have been placed near obstructions to the greatest extent practicable to reduce the risk of interaction with mobile fishing gear, and will be deployed in these locations begining May 2nd 2024.
-Receivers will remain in place until December 2024.
+Receivers are placed near obstructions to the greatest extent practicable to reduce the risk of interaction with mobile fishing gear.
+Receivers were deployed in these locations begining May 2024 and removed in December 2024.

 Reciver location data can be found here.